posit-dev/positron/test/smoke/README.md

 ## Tests run on PRs

-If you think your test should be run when PRs are created, add the string `#pr` to its name.
-The existing #pr cases were selected to give good overall coverage while keeping the overall execution time down to ten minutes or less.
-If your new test functionality covers a part of the application that no other tests cover, it is probably a good idea to include it in the #pr set.
+If you think your test should be run when PRs are created, [tag the test with @pr](https://playwright.dev/docs/test-annotations#tag-tests).
+The existing @pr cases were selected to give good overall coverage while keeping the overall execution time down to ten minutes or less.
+If your new test functionality covers a part of the application that no other tests cover, it is probably a good idea to include it in the @pr set.

 <!-- End Positron -->